 In attempting to apply model checking techniques in this setting, two issues immediately present themselves.
-First, these techniques require the programmer to supply a finite-state model of the program being checked.
+The first arises from the fact that these techniques require that one first build a finite-state model of the program being checked.
 But numerical programs typically deal with huge amounts of floating-point data, and the very nature of our problem dictates that we cannot just abstract this data away.
-Hence it is not obvious how to construct appropriate finite-state models of the programs without greatly exacerbating the state explosion problem.
+Hence it is not obvious how to construct appropriate finite-state models of the programs.
 The second issue concerns the nature of the property we wish to check: the statement that the output produced by the program is correct must be made precise, and formulated in some way that is amenable to model checking tools.

 We deal with the first issue by modeling computations in the programs symbolically.
 That is, in our model, the input is considered to be a vector of symbolic constants x_i , and the output is some vector of symbolic expressions in the x_i .
 The numerical operations in the program are replaced by appropriate symbolic operations in the model.
-Furthermore, each symbolic expression is represented by a single integer index into a table, which prevents the blowup of the size of the state vector and which makes it possible to easily express the model in the language of standard model checking tools, such as Spin [10].
+Furthermore, each symbolic expression is represented by a single integer, which prevents the blowup of the size of the state vector and which makes it possible to easily express the model in the language of standard model checking tools, such as SPIN [9].

 We deal with the second issue by requiring that the user provide a sequential version of the program to be verified, which will serve as a specification for the parallel one.
 The model checker will be used to show that the parallel and sequential programs are equivalent, i.e., that they produce the same output on any given input.
-Of course, this means that our method only reduces the problem of verifying a parallel program to the problem of verifying a sequential one.
-However, most problems in this domain have a much simpler sequential solution than parallel one, and it is already common for developers of scientific software to begin with a sequential version of the program or to construct one, for testing and other purposes.
-Moreover, we will see below that our method provides information that can help verify the correctness of the sequential program as well.
+Of course, this means that our method only reduces the problem of producing a correct parallel program to the problem of producing a correct sequential one.
+However, most problems in this domain have a much simpler sequential solution than parallel one, and it is already common for developers of scientific software to produce sequential versions of their parallel programs, for testing and other purposes.
+Moreover, we will see below that our method provides additional information that can help verify the correctness of the sequential program as well.